Josh McIlvain, artistic director and curator of Nice and Fresh Series

 Michael Davis (Founder, Stag Films)

-Automatic Arts (formerly SmokeyScout Productions) is an independent performing arts company cofounded by husband/wife team Josh McIlvain and Deborah Crocker in 2008.
+Automatic Arts (formerly SmokeyScout Productions) is an independent performing arts company co-founded by husband/wife team Josh McIlvain and Deborah Crocker in 2008.
 The company creates, produces, collaborates on, and presents new performing arts.
 Theatrically, the company looks to bring contemporary life to the stage with brilliant acting, bold humor, inventive staging, and a respect for audience intelligence.
-Automatic Arts also works in interdisciplinary performing arts, art installations, and dance, often with an eye of showing various kinds of art and performance side by side.
+Automatic Arts also works in interdisciplinary performing arts, art installations, and dance, presenting a variety of art and performance side by side.

 Automatic Arts is supported by The Philadelphia Cultural Fund.